-The change in the gross value of our purchased intangible assets from December 31, 2017 to December 31, 2018 was due to foreign currency translation and an adjustment due to recognition of tax benefit of tax amortization previously applied to certain goodwill related to the NobelClad and DynaEnergetics reporting units.
+The change in the gross value of our purchased intangible assets at December 31, 2019 from December 31, 2018 was due to the impairment of customer relationship assets associated with DynaEnergetics Siberia, foreign currency translation, and an adjustment due to recognition of tax benefit of tax amortization previously applied to certain goodwill related to the NobelClad and DynaEnergetics reporting units.
 After the goodwill was written off at September 30, 2017 and December 31, 2015, respectively, the tax amortization reduces other intangible assets related to the historical acquisition.